mercadopago/devsite-docs/guides/redelcom/api-configure-credentials.en.md

 ```

 Once you've performed the encryption, you will get your *token*, named `X-Authentication`.
 This *token* should be used in the headers of API requests.

+> WARNING
+>
+> Important
+>
+> If you need to update the RDCPass application from MacOS or Windows computers, you can learn how to do so by accessing [our documentation](/developers/en/docs/redelcom/how-tos/install-app-android-macos-windows).